The proceedings are in progress.

 The second session, coordinated by Francesco Manfredi, President of INDIRE, and Silvia Collacciani, a first-year student of Aerospace Engineering at the Polytechnic University of Turin, will propose approaches to change that bring together often conflicting needs as alternatives.
 How can external assessment data be reconciled with creativity and autonomy in teaching?
 How can attitudes, enthusiasm, and professional development of teachers be aligned?
 How has Italy changed over the last 60 years, how have young people changed, and what can schools focus on today?
 Under what conditions can a difference be made in difficult schools?

 Wendy Kopp, founder of Teach for America and CEO of Teach for ALL, will talk about the journey that led her from observing the choices made by students at the best American colleges to founding Teach For America and then Teach For All (moved to the morning).
-Alessandro Rosina, Professor of Demography and Social Statistics at the Catholic University of Milan and scientific coordinator of the Youth Observatory of the G. Toniolo Institute, will talk about the social, economic, and anthropological changes in Italy from the 1960s to today and what young people of Gen Z and the Alpha generation are asking for today; The voices of some primary and secondary school students will help us see things from their point of view; Kathryn Parker Boudett, senior lecturer at the Harvard Graduate School of Education, will talk about her twenty years of work on using assessment data as a starting point for collaboration and improvement; Arnoldo Mosca Mondadori, President of the Casa dello Spirito e delle Arti Foundation, will present the Metamorfosi project, featuring the instruments of the Orchestra del Mare built from the wood of migrant boats by inmates of the Milan Opera, Monza, and Naples Secondigliano prisons.
+Alessandro Rosina, Professor of Demography and Social Statistics at the Catholic University of Milan and scientific coordinator of the Youth Observatory of the G. Toniolo Institute, will talk about the social, economic, and anthropological changes in Italy from the 1960s to today and what young people of Gen Z and the Alpha generation are asking for today; The voices of some primary and secondary school students will help us see things from their point of view; Kathryn Parker Boudett, senior lecturer at the Harvard Graduate School of Education, will talk about her twenty years of work on using assessment data as a starting point for collaboration and improvement; Arnoldo Mosca Mondadori, President of the Casa dello Spirito e delle Arti Foundation, will present the Metamorfosi project, featuring the instruments of the Orchestra del Mare built from the wood of migrant boats by inmates of the Milan Opera, Monza, and Naples Secondigliano prisons (moved to the morning).

 Third session – Trends and possible futures